Experienced Leadership

 Mr. Hernandez also serves as an expert in energy and infrastructure-related disputes.
 He has been engaged as both a testifying and consulting expert in contested proceedings, providing commercial insight and quantifying damages in cases involving contract breaches and investment disputes.
 His dispute-related work spans the low-carbon fuels, electric power, LNG, natural gas, and oil sectors.

-Beyond his roles at CRA and Tulane, he holds leadership positions within the Association of International Energy Negotiators (AIEN).
+Beyond his roles at BRG and Tulane, he holds leadership positions within the Association of International Energy Negotiators (AIEN).
 His work has appeared in Applied Energy, the Energy Law Journal, Utility Dive, and other academic and industry publications.
 He frequently speaks at domestic and international forums on the regulation of low-carbon fuel infrastructure, market development, and integrated energy system planning.

 Mr. Hernandez holds a Bachelor of Science degree in Mechanical Engineering; Operations Research and Economics from The University of Texas and a Master of Science degree -Technology and Policy; Energy Economics from Massachusetts Institute of Technology (MIT).
 While at MIT, Mr. Hernandez was a Panel Director and later Co-Managing Director of the MIT Energy Conference.